Jeeya-Inamdar/Swapnex/README.md

-# 🧵 Threads Clone
+# 🧵 Swapnex

-Welcome to the Threads Clone project!
+Welcome to the Swapnex project!
 This is a social media application built with the MERN stack, featuring real-time capabilities and a sleek UI.
 Below you'll find an overview of the project, its features, and how to get started.

 ## 🌟 FEATURES